ruyian/ip/docs/README.md

 ## Before we start

 1. Install Java version `11` on your computer
-2. Find the lastest Duke.jar by clicking [me](https://github.com/ruyian/ip/releases).
+2. Download the lastest Duke.jar by clicking [me](https://github.com/ruyian/ip/releases/download/A-Release/ip.jar)
 3. Copy Duke.jar to the target directory as the home folder
 4. Open terminal and cd to the home folder
 5. Run the program using `java -jar Duke.jar` command.